iric-soft/km/README.rst

 Setup install:
 --------------

+If you don't use `easy_install.sh`_, before used setup.py, you need install Jellyfish with Python `bindings`_, before using setup.py.

 Requirements:
 -------------
 * Python 2.7.6 or later
 * Jellyfish 2.2 or later **with** Python `bindings`_.
 * (Optional) Matplotlib

-Before installing or using km, Jellyfish needs to be installed with Python `bindings`_.
-Should you need it, a script is available in the `example`_ folder, to help you to install Jellyfish with bindings.
-When jellyfish is installed, km may be executed directly from source code or installed using the setup script:

 .. code:: shell